 Pros

 Useful for testing agent-style coding workflows beyond autocomplete.
-In practical use, this matters because it reduces the amount of blank-page work and gives the user something concrete to review, edit, or test.
+In practical use, this matters because Devin can work on a task across files instead of only suggesting the next few lines of code.

 Cons